 But to me (and many nines), this is my reality.
-And now that I have this Enneagram knowledge, when I do eat out, I go with #3, #4 or #5 depending on who I’m dining with,.
+And now that I have this Enneagram knowledge, when I do eat out, I go with options #3, #4 or #5 depending on who I’m dining with.
 Otherwise, I might have defaulted to option #1 or #2.

 And this tendency to avoid conflict can occur in many scenarios much more important than a restaurant meal.
 It could be avoiding a difficult conversation with a friend (or boss, or employee, or partner).
 Or saying yes when it seems too difficult to say no, even if “yes” is not really an option.
 It could be not sticking up for values and what is important.
 It could be burying anger because of an unwillingness to confront someone.

 Can you see where this is going?
-By avoiding conflict, the Enneagram nine might end up making their life or situation worse:
+By avoiding conflict, the Enneagram nine might end up making their life worse: